 Yes.
-There is a $40 nonrefundable examination fee (effective 8/22/17) and it must be submitted in the form of a certified check or money order at the time of the filing.
+There is a $40 non-refundable examination fee.
+Payment must be submitted at the time of filing in the form of a certified bank check or money order made out to the “Town of Hemsptead”.
+NO CASH OR PERSONAL CHECKS WILL BE ACCEPTED.
+The fee must be submitted for EACH separately numbered examination for which you apply.
 However, the fee may be waived if you are a Town of Hempstead resident who is unemployed and primarily responsible for the support of a household, or are receiving public assistance.

-The notice of admittance informing the candidate of the location and time of the examination is mailed to approved candidates one week prior to the examination.
+The notice of admittance, informing the candidate of the location and time of the examination, is mailed to approved candidates one week prior to the examination.
 If the notice is not received by the Wednesday before the examination, you should call 489-5000 Ext.
 3389 for information.

 A written request for special arrangements must be made to this office at the time of applying for the examination.
 You must clearly state the type of special arrangement that is needed, as well as provide official documentation as to why the special arrangements are necessary.

+In approximately six months, you will receive your grade and your list position in the mail.
 In approximately six months, you will receive your grade and your rank in the mail.

 It is YOUR responsibility to notify this office in writing of any change of address.
 Please do not assume that your mail will be forwarded in sufficient time to respond to any notice or request for a position.

 To claim veteran credits on an examination/s, an applicant must have served in the United States Armed Forces at any time during the following dates: